Kent27/docs-emobiq/document/function/Object/setObjectAtt/setObjectAtt.md

 ## Description

-Set the attribute/property value of an object.
+Allows users to set the attribute/property value of an object.

 ## Input / Parameter